whalebone/wb-docs/en/hos.rst

 ``Active``
     All DNS traffic is diverted to DoH server.
 HOS becomes ``Active`` when it is connected to the public network, but the ``Internal server`` is unreachable.
 This state is used for the danger zones such as public wifi.

-``Mixed``
-    When the device is connected to public network and ``Internal erver`` is reachable HOS diverts only packets which are not safely routed.
-DNS queries that go into your Organization are left intact while the rest is corrected.

 ``Inactive``
-    DNS trafic is unprotected.
-This state is used when device can't connect to the Internet.
+    DNS trafic is left intact.
+This state is used when device can't connect to the Internet or when it is connected through internal network.

 Security
 ========================